findsam/astral_count/README.md

 #### Conditions
 1. Icon hidden when NO starsurge is available.
-2. Calculate based on aura status (if player has incarn, or free procs).
+2. Calculate based on player aura status.